shamansir/rpd/docs/sections/api.md

 });
 ```

-As another option, you may add timestamp to Inlets using their own `tune` function, or using the `tune` function of the Node, which is described just below and by chance there's an example which shows how to do it.
+As another option, you may add timestamps to Inlets' values using their own `tune` function, or using the `tune` function of the Node, which is described just below and by chance there's an example which shows how to do it.

 Receives Node instance as `this`.